231603019csu/CAIN-Code/README.md

-# CAIN: Causal Attribution and Intervention for Node-Level Fraud Detection on Graphs
+# CAIN Causal Attribution and Intervention for Fraud Detection on Graphs

 Reference implementation for the KDD submission.
 CAIN learns a causal role for every edge of a neighbourhood: a graph reconstruction module supplies a